babuvt-labs/SQL-Migration/DB Mail.md

 WHERE sent_date >= DATEADD(dd, -7, GETDATE());
 ```

-This will list all emails sent via Database Mail in the past week[^6].
+This will list all emails sent via Database Mail in the past week.

 ## 4. Review the Database Mail Log